Mathematics 2021 - 2022

 Mathematical Thinking

-In every maths lesson at St James' we plan opportunities for children to actively think about, reason and discuss the maths about which they are learning.
+In every maths lesson we plan opportunities for children to actively think about, reason and discuss the maths they are learning.
 We scaffold good explanations by modelling good mathematical talk and practising the use of accurate mathematical vocabulary.
 In this way, children become effective and active learners with a deeper understanding than if they were merely passive recipients of the learning.

 Fluency

-Children need quick and efficient recall of facts and procedures so that they can move flexibility between different contexts and representations of mathematics.
-At St James' all children have 20 minute arithmetic sessions twice a week.
+Children need quick and efficient recall of facts and procedures so that they can fluidly between areas of mathematics.
+All children have short arithmetic sessions twice a week.
 These sessions are planned by teachers to systematically cover the skills they need in each year group.
 Children then use these skills fluently, and in different contexts, in the main maths lesson.

 Variation

 Teachers represent the concept being taught, often in more than one way.
-This draws attention to key patterns and links between different areas of maths and develops a deep and holistic understanding of the subject.
+This draws attention to key patterns and links between different areas of maths and develops a deep understanding of the subject.
 Teachers ask questions such as: ‘What is the same, what is different?’; ‘Which is the odd one out?'; ‘How else could this be shown?’; in order to help children develop this depth.
-Teachers plan activities and exercises that represent and visit concepts in different ways and that draw attention to mathematical relationships and structure.
-This enables children to connect the mathematical concepts they meet and understand the relationships for themselves.
+Teachers plan activities and exercises to represent concepts in different ways and that draw attention to mathematical relationships.

 Files to Download